-Stephen Porter is Professor of Higher Education in the Department of Leadership, Policy and Adult & Higher Education at North Carolina State University, where he teaches courses in educational statistics and causal inference with observational data.
-He is also a principal in Percontor, an educational research and consulting firm.
-Recently he served as Visiting Scholar at the Center of Excellence for Complex Data Analysis at RTI International, and he is currently a Visiting Scholar with their Education and Workforce Development division.
+Stephen Porter is Professor of Higher Education in the Department of Leadership, Policy and Adult & Higher Education at North Carolina State University, where he teaches courses in statistics and causal inference with observational data.
+He is also a principal in Percontor, an educational research and consulting firm, and one of the developers of the Revealing Institutional Strengths and Challenges student success survey.

 He received his Ph.D. in political science from the University of Rochester, with a concentration in econometrics.
 Prior to his faculty career, he spent almost a decade in higher education administration as an institutional researcher, most recently as Director of Institutional Research at Wesleyan University.